Royals vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have been victorious in 19, or 28.8%, of the 66 contests they have been chosen as underdogs in this season.
+- The Royals have been chosen as underdogs in 67 games this year and have walked away with the win 19 times (28.4%) in those games.

-- The moneyline set for this matchup implies the Royals have a 48.8% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Royals have a 42.6% chance of walking away with the win.

-- Kansas City and its opponents have gone over the total this season in 35 of its 79 opportunities.
+- Kansas City and its opponents have hit the over in 36 of its 80 games with a total this season.

-- The Royals have an against the spread mark of 7-6-0 in 13 games with a line this season.
+- The Royals have an against the spread record of 7-6-0 in 13 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!